titanml/helm-charts/operator-lifecycle-manager/CONTRIBUTING.md

 ### Uninstalling an Operator

-To uninstall an Operator you can delete the `clusterExtension` Custom Resource, this will remove the Operator from the Cluster:
+To uninstall an Operator you can delete the `ClusterExtension` Custom Resource, this will remove the Operator from the Cluster:

 ```bash
 kubectl delete clusterextension inference-stack-operator-v0-stable